Redstone-D/starberry/QUICK_TUTORIAL.md

 Be carefun about the difference between `obj.to_string()`, `obj.string()` and `obj.into_json()`

-Akari template is a templating language, which wrap its syntax in `-[ ... ]-`.
-We will further discuss this in Chapter 9
+Please read more about Akari Json in Akari Json guide

+# Chapter 4: Quick example: Http Server in Starberry

+# Chapter 5: Core, Rx, Tx

-# Chapter 4: HttpRequest and HttpResponse
+# Chapter 6: Application Layout and Introduction of Middlewares

-# Chapter 5: Deep seek into Http
+# Chapter 7: Deep seek into Http

 HttpRequest and HttpResponse consists of two parts, HttpMeta and HttpBody